-We love this easy chili recipe with ground beef and beans cooked in a hearty and flavorful sauce.
-With our recipe, you can make a pot of delicious chili in about one hour!
-Feel free to swap the beef for another ground meat like turkey, chicken, or pork.
+This is genuinely my family’s favorite chili recipe.
+There’s ground beef and beans cooked in a thick, spiced sauce.
+Feel free to substitute the beef with another ground meat, such as turkey, chicken, or pork.
 We recommend keeping some fat in the meat, so look for ground meat with 10% to 20% fat.

 1 pound (450g) ground beef, 10% to 20% fat